 More Around the Old CIty

-The are plenty more art spaces to pop into during your time in the Old City district.
+The are plenty more art spaces to pop into during your time in the Old City.
 The historic area features a plethora of small galleries, most of which are dedicated to one particular style.

 While the art spaces mentioned above shouldn’t be missed, other highlights include Arch Enemy Arts, Muse Gallery, the Wexler Gallery, the Center for Art in Wood and the Artjaz Gallery, among many others.